Gerbil Guide for Beginners | Keeping Gerbils as Pets

 Although gerbils don’t drink a lot of water they do need to have access to fresh water at all times.

 A good and large enough cage or enclosure is necessary for all pocket pets.
 Sadly, most cages that are being sold are not large enough.
-Other cages don’t provide climbing or burrowing possibilities that the pet needs.
-As a (prospect) pet owner that wants to give the best care to your gerbils, you’ll need to know about their housing needs.
+Other cages don’t provide the climbing or burrowing possibilities that the pet needs.
+As a (prospective) pet owner that wants to give the best care to your gerbils, you’ll need to know about their housing needs.